Rowdy Tellez Player Props: Brewers vs. Guardians

 Rowdy Tellez At The Plate

-- In 30.4% of his games this season, Tellez has tallied at least one RBI.
-In seven of those games (10.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Tellez has had an RBI in 21 games this season (30.0%), including seven multi-RBI outings (10.0%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 19 games this year, with multiple runs three times.
+- He has scored in 19 of 70 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.